cypress-io/cypress-documentation/content/api/commands/selectfile.md

 In many cases in modern applications, the underlying file input is hidden from view, and activated by a user clicking on a button.
-In these cases, you will need to tell Cypress to ignore its actionability checks and attach the file even though a user would not be able to directly activate the file input.
+In these cases, you will need to tell Cypress to ignore its actionability checks and select the file even though a user would not be able to directly activate the file input.

 ### From a fixture